 In south Bali and Ubud there are clinics catering to tourists, and just about any hotel can put you in touch with an English-speaking doctor.

-For serious conditions, foreigners are best served in the costly private clinic, BIMC, that caters mainly to tourists and expats.
+For serious conditions, foreigners are best served in the costly private clinic BIMC, which caters mainly to tourists and expats.
 Confirm that your health and/or travel insurance will cover you.
-In cases where your medical condition is considered serious you may be evacuated by air ambulance to Singapore or beyond; this is where proper insurance is vital because these flights can cost more than US$20,000.
+In cases where your medical condition is considered serious you may be evacuated by air ambulance to Singapore or beyond; this is where proper insurance is vital because these flights can cost more than US$50,000.

 BIMC is on the bypass road just east of Kuta near the Bali Galleria.
 It's a modern Australian-run clinic that can do tests, hotel visits and arrange medical evacuation.
 Visits can cost US$100 or more.
 It has a branch in Nusa Dua.